Marcus990/Histovision-AI/README.md

 # Histovision-AI

 Welcome to my image classification model that models and predicts histological images of skin tissue that may or may not have melanoma.
-I decided that I really wanted to step into the world of AI/ML, and this would be my first step.
+I decided that I really wanted to tackle an issue that affected the lives of many people, and to step into the world of AI/ML, this would be my first step.
 So here goes!

 Dataset is sourced from Kaggle at this URL: https://www.kaggle.com/datasets/bhaveshmittal/melanoma-cancer-dataset